sulfo/xml-sitemap-feed/readme.txt

 Please read the FAQ's for info on how to get your articles listed on Google News.

 **Compatible with caching plugins** like WP Super Cache, W3 Total Cache and Quick Cache that cache feeds, allowing a faster serving to the hungry, impatient (!) spiders.
+Read the FAQ's for WP Super Cache instructions.

 **qTranslate and xLanguage compatible!** Tested in Pre-Path Mode and Query Mode.
 Each language on your site will have its own XML Sitemap.